- About the Library

-Aldridge, Arnold, Campbell, D. Cheatham, Clark, Coleman, Damron, Dudek, Faulkner, Gentry, Hill, Holley-McCann, Hurt, J. Pigg, Rosson, Rutherford, Scherr, M. Wakefield
+Arnold, Campbell, D. Cheatham, Clark, Dudek, Dunnavant, Gentry, Hill, Holley-McCann, D. Lancaster, J. Pigg, Pruett, Rutherford, Scherr, Waybright

 The mission of the Division of Social Sciences is to be an essential component to a liberal arts education articulated by Martin Methodist College’s mission statement.
 To achieve this goal we continually strive to educate students in human behavior’s past and present historical and diverse cultural forms; to educate students in individual, group, national, and international contexts; and to empower students as critical thinkers so as to better enjoy a democratic participation in a rapidly changing world.
 Because of our commitment to excellence, members of the departments of History, Behavioral Sciences, and Criminal Justice, which comprise the division, are encouraged and supported in continuous development of their academic and professional efforts to create, share, and advance knowledge, not only in our students, but in the community and amongst our colleagues at large, and endorse the principles of the scientific method of inquiry.
 The Division of Social Sciences focuses upon producing students who function as independent, engaged, life-long learners capable of dealing with the challenges and capitalizing upon the opportunities presented in a modern, complex world and are equipped by us to be, throughout the course of their lives, responsible citizens who contribute to the common good of our society.